-Score Foreign exchange rate volatility

--1 if the value of the one year period local currency foreign exchange rate vs US dollar growth volatility exceeds 0,9
+Score Foreign exchange rate volatility -1 if the value of the one year period local currency foreign exchange rate vs US dollar growth volatility exceeds 0,9

-0 All other cases

 7. Support- and stress-factors

 7.1 Support-factors

 Support-factors can increase the rating by 1-3 sublevels.
 The extent of the support-factor's influence is summarized below: